project-zot/project-zot.github.io/docs/articles/authn-authz.md

 }
 ```

+#### Using Google, GitHub, or GitLab

 A client logging into zot by social login must specify a supported OpenID/OAuth2 provider as a URL query parameter.
 A client logging in using Google, GitHub, or GitLab must additionally specify a callback URL for redirection to a zot page after a successful authentication.

 The login URL using Google, GitHub, or GitLab uses the following format: